The Student Services Department of Fostoria City Schools is located at:

 SPECIAL EDUCATION PROCEDURAL SAFEGUARDS NOTICE

-Click here for copy of A Guide to Parent Rights in Special Education
+Click here for a copy of A Guide to Parent Rights in Special Education

 This guide can help you understand your rights and your child’s rights according to IDEA and the Ohio Operating Standards.
 It also gives you information and resources to help you understand your child’s special education supports and services.
 ODE is in the process of translating this document into the top 10 foreign languages in Ohio (Albanian, Arabic, Chinese (simplified), Chinese (traditional), Japanese, Korean, Russian, Spanish, Somali, Ukrainian and Vietnamese).
 A link to the translated versions will be added as soon as available.